VeriComms

 The Solution

-Our cross-functional team at Tech Fleet designed a research-informed prototype with improved navigation, making it easier for communicators to find essential elements such as sources.
-We also added features like commenting and sharing to better support stakeholder collaboration.
+Our cross-functional team at Tech Fleet designed a research-informed prototype with clearer navigation, making it easier for communicators to find key information like sources.
+We also added commenting and sharing features to support collaboration.

 MY ROLE